vrysev/yumrush/CICD-SETUP.md

 ## CI/CD Pipeline Overview

-The YumRush project uses a single CI/CD pipeline that performs two main tasks:
+The YumRush project uses a single CI/CD pipeline that performs sequential testing and deployment:

-1. **Continuous Integration (CI)**: Tests the code to ensure it meets quality standards
+1. **Backend Tests**: Validates the backend code
+2. **Frontend Tests**: Validates the frontend code
+3. **End-to-End Tests**: (Prepared for future implementation)
-2. **Continuous Deployment (CD)**: Automatically deploys the code to production environments
+4. **Deployment**: Deploys code to production environments

 The pipeline is configured in `.github/workflows/main.yml` and follows this flow:

 ```
+                                 [Only on push to main]
+                                          ↓
-[Code Push to main] → [Run Tests] → [If Tests Pass and branch is main] → [Deploy to Production]
+[Code Push/PR] → [Backend Tests] → [Frontend Tests] → [E2E Tests*] → [Deploy to Production]
+                                                        (*future)
 ```

 ## How the Pipeline Works

 1. When code is pushed to any branch or a pull request is created:
+   - First, backend tests run
-   - The CI job runs tests for both the backend and frontend
+   - If backend tests pass, frontend tests run
+   - (In the future: if frontend tests pass, E2E tests will run)

 2. When code is pushed to the main branch and all tests pass:
+   - The deploy job runs after all tests have passed
-   - The CD job deploys the backend to Render
+   - Backend is deployed to Render
-   - The CD job deploys the frontend to Vercel
+   - Frontend is deployed to Vercel

 ## Setting Up GitHub Actions